xgfd/algorithparql/content.md

 ###Number of nodes

-The number of nodes equals to the sum of distinct subjects or objects.
+The number of nodes equals to the sum of distinct subjects and objects.

     SELECT ( COUNT ( DISTINCT ?node ) AS ?nNum )
     WHERE {